'We Close Down Again We Won't Survive It': Restaurants Defy Governor's Indoor Dining Ban

 The owners made the executive decision to defy the governor’s executive order.
 The door remain open, and people are still dining in.

-“If you don’t want to come to the restaurant and sit and eat and just let go, if you don’t feel safe then stay home.
+“If you don’t want to come to the restaurant and sit and eat and just let go.
+If you don’t feel safe then stay home.
 Let people choose,” he said.

 Along LaGrange Road you will find plenty of places to eat and a few businesses clearly advertising that they too are allowing people to dine in for the third time this year.